 Advised by Cynthia Edwards, head of the Department of Psychology and Social Work, Lara also conducted research for the Meredith Emerging Adulthood Longitudinal Study (MEALS), a research program comprising of two overlapping longitudinal studies aimed at understanding the role of family and peer support in mediating the stressors associated with early adult life transitions.
 As a principal investigator and lab supervisor for MEALS, Lara helped create opportunities for other students to conduct research in the ongoing program.

-“Having the opportunity to work closely with Dr. Edwards as an adviser [gave] me the opportunity to understand how to take on the role of advising,” Lara said.
+“Having the opportunity to work closely with Dr. Edwards as an advisor [gave] me the opportunity to understand how to take on the role of advising,” Lara said.

 Lara presented her research at the State of North Carolina Undergraduate Research & Creativity Symposium (SNCURCS), and published her article in Explorations, a journal dedicated to publishing the research of undergraduate students in North Carolina.